 What takes up too much of your time?

 French bureaucracy!
 The French love their paperwork and as an expat there are wads of it to be completed.
 They also have strict demarcation lines between who does what which sometimes means that the carefully gathered information slips between departmental gaps.
 It’s getting better though as more and more is brought on-line.
 The Brexit situation has created even more since most expats I know in France are applying for a ‘carte de sejour’ which will allow them to stay in France.
 The documentation required is extensive and much of it is already in the maws of bureaucracy but it still has to be provided anew.

 What do you love about yourself?

-Jess, it was a pleasure.
-Thank you for spending this time with us!
+Thank you Sheila for spending this time with us.
+We enjoyed you!

 Sheila Williams, author, slipped into this world on Guy Fawkes night, under cover of fireworks and bonfires.
 Outraged to find other nurslings in the nest, she attempted to return to her own world but found the portal closed.
 Adopting a ‘make the best of it’ attitude she endured a period of indoctrination to equip her for her place in society.
 Freeing herself as soon as possible from such torture, she embarked on a series of adventures – or to use the vernacular – careers; hospital manager, business consultant, life coach, sheep farmer.
 She attempted to integrate into society by means of marriage before setting out alone to discover another world, known as France, where she now resides.